benkuper/MyOSC/README.md

 - Left click on the system tray icon to open it again
 - Right click > Exit to close it

-- Left Click on a Myo Feedback node to see more informations
+- Left Click on a Myo Feedback node to see more informations, activate / deactivate auto-lock, emg streaming, etc.
-- Right Click on a Myo Feedback noe to offset the Yaw.
+- Right Click on a Myo Feedback node to offset the Yaw.
 The compensation assumes that your arm is pointing forward when calibrating.

 - Add a preset using the top left button
 - Left click on a preset to select it